fp7mplane/protocol-ri/README.md

 The following sections and keys are supported/required by each module:

 - `TLS` section: Certificate configuration.
-Required by component.py and client.py to support HTTPS URLs.
+Required by component and client to support HTTPS URLs.
 Has the following keys:
     - `ca-chain`: path to file containing PEM-encoded certificates for the valid certificate authorities.
     - `cert`: path to file containing decoded and PEM-encoded certificate identifying this component/client.
 Must contain the decoded certificate as well, from which the distinguished name can be extracted.
     - `key`: path to file containing (decrypted) PEM-encoded secret key associated with this component/client's certificate